-(Reading Standards, Integration of Knowledge & Ideas, Strands 7 and 9) (Writing Standards, Text Types & Purposes, Strands 1 and 2, Production & Distribution of Writing, Strand 4, and Research to Build & Present Knowledge, Strands 7-9) (Speaking & Listening Standards, Comprehension & Collaboration, Strands 1 and 3 and Presentation of Knowledge & Ideas, Strand 4)
+(Reading Standards, Integration of Knowledge & Ideas, Strands 7 and 9)

+(Writing Standards, Text Types & Purposes, Strands 1 and 2, Production & Distribution of Writing, Strand 4, and Research to Build & Present Knowledge, Strands 7-9) (Speaking & Listening Standards, Comprehension & Collaboration, Strands 1 and 3 and Presentation of Knowledge & Ideas, Strand 4)

-- Using the map at the beginning or end of the book, have students trace the path from place to place following the order of poems in the book.
+- Using the map in the book, have students trace 1. the path from place to place following the order of the poems in the book.
 Challenge students to research notable geographic features of the area surrounding each place and chart how the geography changes as they move from one region of the country to the next. - 2.
-Ask students to select and research a national park or an historic place in their state and create an informational poster.
-When did the place become a national park or historic place?
+Ask students to select and research a national park or an historic place in their state, and create an informational poster.
+Why did this place earn national park or historic status?
 Where is it located?
-Why is it important to United States history and culture?
-Based on students' research, students can create a tri-fold brochure advertising the unique aspects of this place and why people should visit. - 3.
-Review the information about the United States locations in the back of the book.
-Then have each student select one place to research further and create a postcard using the Postcard Generator from ReadWriteThink.org.
-Ask students to write a http://www.readwritethink.org/files/resources/interactives/postcard/
+How does it contribute to United States' history or culture?
+Based on students' research, students can create a tri-fold brochure advertising the unique aspects of this place and why people should visit. - Review the information about the United States з. locations in the back of the book.
+Then have each student or teams of students select one of the featured places to research further.
+Students can create a postcard using the Postcard Generator from ReadWriteThink.org